Read our comprehensive guide to COBRA health insurance.

 - There are other less expensive options than COBRA, such as going on your spouse’s health plan or getting a plan on the health insurance marketplace.

 COBRA, which stands for the Consolidated Omnibus Budget Reconciliation Act, bridges the insurance gap for people who lose their jobs.

 You’re able to stay on your former employer’s plan for a limited time.
-It’s the same plan.
-You get the same care and benefits.
-The only difference (and it’s a significant one) is you don’t get help from your former employer.
+It’s the same plan with the same care and benefits — the only difference (and it’s a significant one) is you don’t get financial help from your former employer.
 You pay for all the costs.

-Though COBRA typically costs much more than a standard employer-based health plan, the American Rescue Plan of 2021 included a provision to help people with COBRA.
+Though COBRA typically costs much more than a standard employer-based health plan, the American Rescue Plan of 2021 included a provision to help people with COBRA for a short time.

-Through September 2021, the plan will pay 100% of COBRA coverage costs for people recently laid off because of the COVID-19 pandemic.
-After September, COBRA plan members will again pay the full cost of COBRA insurance.
+Through September 2021, the plan paid 100% of COBRA coverage costs for people recently laid off because of the COVID-19 pandemic.
+After September, COBRA plan members again had to pay the full cost of COBRA insurance.